-SECT. v.
-And be it further enacted by the authority aforesaid, The compensation of the Clerk of the said market shall be fix-said of the cd by the Superintendants to be appointed as aforesaid, until the Superintensame shall be regulated by an act of Assembly; and that the said shall render shall annually, on the same day when the Superintensation of the said shall annually, on the same day when the Superintensation of the said shall annually and the same day when the Superintensation of the said shall annually and the same day when the Superintensation of the said shall annually and the same day when the Superintensation of the said shall annually and the said shall be fix-said of the said shall be fix-said sors of the highways render their accounts to the Justices of the district for the county of Philadelphia, exhibit to the said Justices a fair and true account of all the donations and loans received, and of the costs and expenses of the buildings and incidental charges, and of the income of the said market, and how much of the monies lent on certificates hath been paid to the lenders, which account shall be filed in the office of the Clerk of the session, and be free to inspection of all persons whom it may concern; and that from and after the liquidation of all sums of money, principal and interest, lent on certificates, the clear income and profits of the said market shall be employed for a charity-school for the said township of the Northern-Liberties.
+[Section V.] (Section V, P. L.) And be it further enacted by the authority aforesaid, That the compensation of the clerk of the said market shall be fixed by the superintendents, to be appointed as aforesaid, until the same shall be regulated by an act of assembly, and that the said superintendent shall annually, on the same day when the supervisors of the highways render their accounts to the justices of the district for the county of Philadelphia, exhibit to the said justices a fair and true account of all the donations and loans received, and of the costs and expenses of the buildings and incidental charges, and of the income of the said market, and how much of the said moneys lent on certificates hath been paid to the lenders, which account shall be filed in the office of the clerk of the session, and be free to the inspection of all persons whom it may concern; and that, from and after the liquidation of all sums of money, principal and interest, lent on certificate, the clear income and profits of the said market shall be employed for a charity school for the township of the Northern Liberties.